seapagan-archived/pi-bootstrap/README.md

 # Raspberry PI bootstrap script

-This is an extension of my other project ["Bootstrap script for the Windows Subsytem for Linux (WSL)"][ubuntu-win-bootstrap]
+This is an extension of my other project ["Bootstrap script for the Windows Subsystem for Linux (WSL)"][ubuntu-win-bootstrap]

-This will be a set of scripts to provision a newly installed 'Headless' Raspberry PI with the following functionality :
+This will be a set of scripts to provision a newly installed 'Headless' (No monitor or keyboard) Raspberry PI with the following functionality :

+* Remove the default `pi` user, and create a new user of your own with a password and sudo rights.
+This new user will then be used to install the local scripting languages etc.
 * Updated to the latest package versions from Ubuntu upstream.
 * Have the `build-essential` package installed plus all required support libraries to enable the below functionality to work.
 * [`Sublime Text 3`][sublime] Editor installed as standard with `Package Control` and a number of useful packages.